Welcome to the Costa Blanca, lets us help you find your way

 Welcome to the Costa Blanca, a healthy paradise, with a climate and lifestyle good for you.

 The Costa Blanca’s unique micro-climate, according to the World Health Organisation, is one of the best in the world.
-It has warmer and drier winters than the Costa Brava, (north) and less hot and humid summers, than the Costa del Sol, (south).
-Therefor we provide this chapter with municipal information to enjoy your stay the best way possible.
+The winters are warmer and drier than those on the Costa Brava (north), with less hot and humid summers than in Costa del Sol (south).
+Therefore we provide this chapter with municipal information to enjoy your stay the best way possible.

 This coast stretches over 200 kilometres along the Spanish East coast.
 It covers the province of Alicante from Denia in the north, to Pilar de la Horadada in the South.
 The city of Alicante and her international airport mark a rough halfway point.
 To the north of Denia, we find the Costa del Azahar, and to the south of Torrevieja, the Costa Calida.

 Since the 60’s, the multiple charms of this area have attracted millions of visitors from all over Europe, and beyond.
 Many of them decided to move and live here.
 There has been a property explosion, and many regard the Costa Blanca as the California of Europe.
 As a result, not only retired people have moved to the Costa Blanca.
 Many young families wanting a better, safer, and healthier lifestyle, have also moved here.
-There is a multitude of nationalities here but especially English, Dutch, Scandinavians (mostly Norwegians) and Germans.
+There is a multitude of nationalities here but especially English, Dutch, Scandinavians (mostly Norwegians) and Germans are represented.

-Without any doubt, a country’s climate and lifestyle have a marked effect on people’s mental health and happiness.
+It is proven that climate and lifestyles have a marked effect on people’s mental health and happiness.

 People living in warm and sunny climates are generally happier and more content.
 They are more relaxed in addition to those who live in cold and wet climates.
 Such as those found in northern Europe.
 Since you are reading this, you are probably more than aware of this fact.